Clevedon Town F.C.: History

-The club was established in 1880 as Clevedon Football Club.
+The club was established in 1880 as Clevedon Football Club, and won the Somerset Medal Competition in 1887–88.
 They were founder members of the Bristol & District League in 1892, but left after finishing bottom of the league in 1894–95.
 The club subsequently became members of Division One of the South Bristol & District League, which was renamed the Bristol & District Alliance and then the East Bristol & District League before becoming new Bristol & District League in the late 1890s after the original one had been renamed the Western League.
+They won the Somerset Junior Cup in 1897–98, and the Senior Cup in 1901–02, beating Minehead 2–0 in a replay after the original final ended 0–0.
+The club won the Senior Cup again in 1904–05.
 They returned to the Western League in 1910 and finished bottom of the league in 1911–12 and 1912–13.
 When football resumed after World War I the club were back in the Bristol & District League.

 Clevedon transferred to the Bristol & Suburban League in 1925 and went on to win the new league at the first attempt.
-They were champions again in 1927–28 and 1928–29.
+They were champions again in 1927–28 and 1928–29, also winning the Somerset Senior Cup in 1928–29.
 In the early 1930s the club transferred to the Somerset County League, going on to win the league in 1936–37.
 During World War II they played in the Weston-super-Mare & District League, winning it in 1939–40, 1943–44 and 1944–45.
 After the war the club returned to the Western League, and were placed in Division One when it gained a second division in 1946.
 However, after finishing second-from-bottom of Division One in 1948–49 the club were relegated to Division Two.

 Clevedon remained in Division Two until resigning from the league at the end of the 1957–58 season for financial reasons.
 They dropped into Division Two of the Bristol Premier Combination and were promoted to Division One after finishing as Division Two runners-up in their first season in the league.
 In 1974 the club absorbed Western League club Ashtonians, taking their place in the league.
-When the league expanded again in 1976, they were placed in the Premier Division, and were renamed Clevedon Town the following year.
+When the league expanded again in 1976, they were placed in the Premier Division.
+After winning the Someset Senior Cup in 1976–77, the club was renamed Clevedon Town.
+In 1986–87 they reached the Somerset Premier Cup final.
+However, in the other semi-final Yeovil Town beat Bath City 2–1.
+However, Bath successfully challenged the result due to Yeovil playing an ineligible player and the tie was ordered to be replayed.
+However, both clubs claimed their players' contracts would not allow them to fit in the replay and both withdrew from the competition, giving Clevedon a walkover in the final.